North American Airlines Group: Name change

 North American Aviation, creator of the P-51 Mustang among other aircraft, sought an injunction in 1951 to prevent the group's use of "North American".
 The group fought it all the way to the Supreme Court, which denied certiorari on 30 April 1956.
 The Federal appeals court ruling against the group described North American Aviation's virtues at length, referred to the ticket-selling organization as nothing more than a "ticket drummer", of knowing full well it was taking advantage of the good name of the aircraft manufacturer, noted that California had refused to register the name "North American" due to obvious confusion and said the group's hands were "unclean".
 The group changed its name to Trans American on 14 May 1956.
-But in August, a Federal judge fined fined three of the partners for contempt for continuing to use the North American name.
+But in August, a Federal judge fined three of the partners for contempt for continuing to use the North American name.

 Separately, in a case that also went to the U.S. Supreme Court, American Airlines, along with the CAB, sought to stop North American from using "American" in their name.
 It was for this reason the CAB also refused to use the name "North American Airlines" for the carrier previously known as Twentieth Century Air Lines.
 The case was heard by the Supreme Court and remanded.
 The appeals court decided "North American" was not OK, but the use of the word "American" as part of a name was not in itself forbidden.
 By this time, the group was already calling itself Trans American.